Undergoing vocational training in Germany

 Choose a profession that requires vocational training

-You can find out which vocational trainings are currently in particularly high demand on the website Make it in Germany: Training profiles at a glance.
+You can find out which professions are currently in particularly high demand on the website Make it in Germany: Training profiles at a glance

 You can gain insights into many professions on the YouTube channel of the Federal Employment Agency.
 You can also display subtitles in your language there.